 Inclusivity, trust and respect are central, and valuing diversity, critical.
 Appreciating what can be gained from diversity of thought and in gender, age, ethnicity and power can give everyone a voice, increasing learning and creativity.

-"Appreciating what can be gained from diversity of thought and in gender, age, ethnicity and power can give everyone a voice, increasing learning and creativity."Policy Advisor
+"Appreciating what can be gained from diversity of thought and in gender, age, ethnicity and power can give everyone a voice, increasing learning and creativity."Head of Funded Programmes

 The NHS Patient Safety Strategy 2019, importantly, recognises the significance of psychological safety and articulates the journey being taken by the NHS as a whole in terms of its overall approach to safety; from talking about harm to talking about safer systems that provide the right care as intended, and moving on from a preoccupation with failure to also learning from work that goes well.
 The strategy outlines how important it is that this work happens "in a just culture where psychological safety means we can all hear more, learn more and can act more to improve care".